kratores85/emw/README.md

 # FAQ

-- I'm a 21:9 resolution user and my screen looks weird
+- I'm a 21:9 resolution user and some of my my screens looks weird
   - Search 21x9 in mod organizer and activate all of those mods.
+- I'm not a 21:9 resolution user and some of my screens looks weird
+  - Search 21x9 in mod organizer and de-activate all of those mods.
 - I purchased the house and all kinds of things are floating everywhere?!
   - You need to purchase the furnishings using the thing on the wall by the door.
 Once this has been done various tables and such will appear to make everything look as intended.
+- Where's my Achievements?!?!!?
+  - Please return to the [Launch EMW](#launch-emw) section and read the provided instructions.

 # Credits and Thanks

 - _YOU_ for actually reading the readme.
 Thanks a ton!!